splunk/public-o11y-docs/infrastructure/metric-pipeline/aggregate-drop-use-case.rst

 Skyler realizes that one team in particular is approaching their allocated usage limit.
 Skyler reaches out to Kai, the site reliability engineer (SRE) lead on that team, and asks them to optimize their team's usage.
 Skyler shares with Kai the high cardinality metrics and their team's usage.

-Based on the information Kai receives from Skyler, Kai decides to use metric pipeline management to control how Observability Cloud ingests their team's data.

-Kai notices that their team sends about 50,000 metric time series (MTSs) for the ``service.latency`` metric to Observability Cloud, but not all the data at full granularity is essential.
-Kai looks at the metric usage analytics report to understand the cardinality of different dimensions.
+Kai's team sends about 50,000 metric time series (MTSs) for the ``service.latency`` metric to Observability Cloud, but not all the data at full granularity is essential.
+Kai looks at the metric usage analytics report to understand more about the cardinality of different dimensions.
 They notice that dimensions such as ``instance_id`` or ``host_name`` are the highest cardinality dimensions for ``service.latency``.
-However, Kai knows their team cares most about different regions when it comes to service latency, so they only want to keep the ``region`` dimension in the aggregation rule.
+However, Kai knows their team cares most about different regions when it comes to service latency, so they only want to monitor the ``region`` dimension.
 Other dimensions such as ``instance_id`` or ``host_name`` are not information they need to monitor.

+Kai decides to use metric pipeline management to control how Observability Cloud ingests their team's data.

 #.
 Kai creates an aggregation rule that reduces the cardinality of ``service.latency`` by keeping the ``region`` dimension and discarding ``instance_id`` and ``host_name``.
 #.
 Kai has a new aggregated ``service.latency_by_region`` metric that yields only 1,623 MTSs.